Slack Integration

 Why should I connect Slack to Brief?

-Log decisions right where the conversation happens—no need to open Brief or switch tools.
+Log decisions right where the conversation happens.
+Brief captures who, when, and where automatically.

-Easier to get your team to use /decide in Slack than to remember to log decisions elsewhere.
+It's easier to get your team to type /decide in Slack than to remember to log decisions elsewhere.
+Teammates without Brief accounts can still ask @Brief questions in channels (read-only).

 How do I set up the Slack integration?